A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Another San Francisco-set film that I know full well, my fellow Criterionites will stop reading this list as soon as they see this inclusion, setting off a series of verbal barbs questioning my moviegoing tastes, will deflect Criterion's motto of "classic and CONTEMPORARY films" and say "Why don't you just include 'Armageddon' while you're at it?!".
 But this is my list and I'll cry if I want to.
 However, I really like this film.
 It's entertaining, it's got a strong cast and Michael Bay and cinematographer John Schwartzman have never made San Francisco look more like a postcard than here.
 But not all movies are supposed to make you feel depressed or thoughtful, some should just entertain as "The Rock" sets out to do.
 Bergman it is not.
 But what it does have, is a cast headed by Sean Connery, Nicolas Cage and Ed Harris with a glittering parade of tried and true character actors like John Spencer, David Morse, William Forsythe, Michael Biehn, Philip Baker Hall and Tony Todd among them.
 I love that Ed Harris' villain is a lot more complicated than he seems, even if he's about to do a monstrous deed.
-Plus let's face it, in an era where superheroes and young adult franchises dominate the multiplex these days, a lot of star-driven, franchise-free action films are hardly made these days unless there's merchandising or sequel potential involved.
+Plus let's face it, in an era where superheroes and young adult franchises dominate the multiplex these days, a lot of star-driven, franchise-free actioners are hardly made these days unless there's merchandising or sequel potential involved.
 Plus the bigger the action movie, the younger the stars look, which is why I like "The Rock" all the more.
 Arguably, this might be Michael Bay's best-reviewed movie of his career.